SERVICES AND FEES

 Non-Evaluative Reports

-$700+GST - one child
+$700+GST - One child

-$500+GST - each additional child
+$500+GST - Each additional child

 Evaluative Reports

-$500+GST - each additional child
+$500+GST - Each additional child

-Additional interviews at
+Additional interviewing at

 $175+GST per hour